Ultima Online overview

-- Double-left click - On an object to use, open or close it, on other player, animal, or monster to: attack (in war mode), bring up status (in peace mode), on self to bring up character screen.
+- Double left-click - On an object: use, open, or close it.
+On another player, animal, or monster: attack (in war mode), view status (in peace mode).
+On self: view the character information screen.

 - Right-click and hold - To move in the direction of the mouse cursor.

 - Double right-click - Automatically move the character in that location.

 - Type text need then enter - To talk

 - GUILD - A group of individuals, usually wearing the same color, roaming around in large groups.

 - LAG - Meaning that the online service is going slow for the person saying LAG and that they are not able to move freely.

 - NPCs - These are not real players.
 These are computer players, usually people that walk around quite slow, stopping and going, usually not wearing anything amazing just standard clothes.